 In 2013 we published our own research in The Open Rehabilitation Journal (1) NSAIDs have been a mainstay treatment in ligament injuries for many years, especially in the case of acute sports injuries, but new research has shown that these anti-inflammatory drugs are only mildly effective in relieving the symptoms of most muscle, ligament, and tendon injuries and are potentially deleterious to soft tissue healing.

-In our article, When NSAIDs make pain worse we cite 2021 research (2) lead by the University of Oxford says: “Use of specific medications (NSAIDs) may accelerate the progression of radiographic knee osteoarthritis.”
+In our article, When NSAIDs make the pain worse we cite 2021 research (2) led by the University of Oxford says: “Use of specific medications (NSAIDs) may accelerate the progression of radiographic knee osteoarthritis.”

 Here are the learning points of this research:

 - A the start of the study people with radiological evidence of knee osteoarthritis, greater than grade 2 level were selected.
 Data from patient medication habits were collected.
 Those who took medications prior to the x-ray were assessed for up to six years.